MrWyss/octoprint-docker/README.md

 Any help would be appreciated.

 Once you run you need to find the mjgp-streamer internal ip.
 Add that for the snapshot url. e.g. http://10.0.3.2:80/?action=snapshot
-Video Url can be set to http://host:port/?action=stream
+Video Url can be set to http://host:port/?action=stream in the octoprint gui

 **QNAP Notes**